slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 > *"Half of the troubles of this life can be traced to saying yes too quickly and not saying no soon enough."
 -- Josh Billings [1818]*

-Only fools rush into a situation.
-By committing too quickly you lose your maneuverability.
+Only fools rush in.
+Committing too quickly costs maneuverability.

 > *"The cock that crows too early gets his head cut off." (...)
 "The early bird may get the worm, but the second mouse gets the cheese."